Transition to School

 • make an appointment to visit the school with your child,

-• subscribe to the school newsletter,
+• subscribe to your school newsletter,

 • look at pictures of the school,